Learning a Zeroth-Order Optimizer for Fine-Tuning LLMs: Introduction

-In the context of zeroth-order optimization for LLMs, learning a perturbation distribution with non-uniform and adaptive variance scales, rather than relying on a standard normal distribution, could be beneficial~\citep{ye2018hessian,gao2022generalizing,hizoo}.
-However, the sheer number of parameters of LLMs introduces new challenges when applying L2L as it requires differentiating through the optimization process itself, which demands storing a substantial number of activations for backpropagation.
+In the context of zeroth-order optimization for LLMs, learning a perturbation distribution with non-uniform and adaptive variance scales, instead of a standard normal distribution, could be beneficial~\citep{ye2018hessian,gao2022generalizing,hizoo}.
+However, the sheer number of parameters of LLMs introduces new challenges when applying L2L as it requires differentiating through the optimization process, which demands storing a substantial number of activations for backpropagation.
 Moreover, naively applying coordinate-wise auxiliary networks at the LLM scale can result in prohibitive memory overhead.
-To address this, we draw inspiration from a careful theoretical analysis, which suggests that LLMs' approximately block-diagonal Hessian implies that sharing a single variance per block can already yield strong performance gains.
-We thus propose \nameblank, which consists of highly compact and memory-efficient per-parameter-block auxiliary networks that learns shared effective perturbation variances.
-As a result, the \textbf{memory cost is minimal}: for OPT-30B, the total storage required for all auxiliary networks is less than 2MB under FP16 precision, which is negligible compared to the 60GB model itself.
+To address this, we draw inspiration from recent analyses of Transformer curvature~\cite{zhang2024adam}, which suggest that Transformer Hessians often exhibit an approximately block-diagonal structure.
+This inspires us to adopt a block-wise parameterization and share a single perturbation variance within each parameter block.
+We thus propose \nameblank, which consists of highly compact and memory-efficient per-parameter-block auxiliary networks that learn shared effective perturbation variances.
+As a result, the \textbf{memory cost is minimal}: for OPT-30B, the storage required for all auxiliary networks is less than 2MB under FP16 precision, which is negligible compared to the 60GB model itself.
 In the meantime, through extensive experiments, we demonstrate that our \nameblank \textbf{trained on a single} dataset is \textbf{highly generalizable across model derivatives and datasets}, which strongly underscores the potential of the ``train once, reuse widely'' goal.
 Our contributions are summarized as follows:

-\begin{itemize}[wide, labelwidth=!, labelindent=0pt, itemsep=-3pt, topsep=3pt] \item We extend L2L framework to LLMs and show that a single learned optimizer trained on a base model can generalize across downstream tasks and derivative checkpoints.
+\begin{itemize}[wide] \item We extend the L2L framework to LLMs and show that a single learned optimizer trained on a base model can generalize across downstream tasks and derivative checkpoints.

-\item Motivated by block-diagonal Hessian structure, we learn a shared perturbation variance per parameter block via compact per-block auxiliary networks.
-This dramatically reduced memory overhead compared to coordinate-wise or fully connected designs, which made L2L practical at LLM scale.
+\item We propose block-wise perturbations with a shared variance per parameter block, enabling L2L at LLM scale.

 \item Across four models and seven datasets (28 task-model pairs), \nameblank outperforms the strongest baseline (lower training loss) in 82.1\% of the combinations, achieving an average of 2.5\% improvement in accuracy with tiny memory and time overhead.